elastic/connectors/docs/reference/dropbox.md

 Advanced Sync Rules are available as of Elastic version 8.10.

-- Users can add [Dropbox queries](https://www.dropbox.com/developers/documentation/http/documentation#files-search) for syncing the source.
+- Users can add [Dropbox query](https://www.dropbox.com/developers/documentation/http/documentation#files-search) results to content being indexed.
-    - Check the search response from [Dropbox API Explorer](https://dropbox.github.io/dropbox-api-v2-explorer/#files_search_v2).
+    - Test search responses using the [Dropbox API Explorer](https://dropbox.github.io/dropbox-api-v2-explorer/#files_search_v2).
-- All the data returned by queries will be indexed.
+- All data returned by queries will be indexed.
 - You can refer to [DROPBOX.md](../connectors/docs/sync-rules/DROPBOX.md) for the correct format to add sync rules.
 Any errors encountered, will be presented to the user visually in the sync rules overview.

-**Note:** "path" configuration field will be overridden by the advanced rules.
+**Note:** The "path" configuration field will be overridden by the advanced rules.

 ## Connector Client operations